xmartlabs/blog/_posts/2022-02-24-intro-to-recommendations-engine.md

 ### First-time users

 Making recommendations for first-time users involves extra complexity.
-Not having their personal preferences or tracked activity yet makes show trending items and most purchased items the natural solution.
-The recommendations become more precise and personalized as the user activity is gathered.
+Not having their personal preferences or tracked activity yet, makes show trending items and most purchased items the natural solution.
+Another possibility is to recommend products that other **new** users have interacted with first in the past.
+For instance, an online IoT store could recommend a Raspberry Pi and others edge devices as the system infers new users are primarily looking for them, but for older users, it could recommend gadgets to the Pi the user already has.

+Regardless of the approach adopted, the recommendations become more precise and personalized as the user activity is gathered.
 The more the user interacts with the platform, the better the recommendations the system will provide.
 It's an incremental and continuous improvement process that makes its recommendations increasingly accurate and personalized.

-Depending on the business domain, it could be okay to recommend the most popular items for other new users.

 ### Not considering business insights